An introduction to EBITDA

 EBITDA stands for earnings before interest, taxes, depreciation, and amortisation.

-Most companies report EBITDA in their financial statements as it is a measure of operating performance.
+Most companies report EBITDA in their financial statements as a key measure of their operating performance.

 - EBITDA measures profitability, excluding the costs of financing and asset depreciation